tomiis4/hypersonic.nvim/README.md

 # Hypersonic.nvim
-A simple open-source plugin which help you with writing and testing Regex with snippets
+A simple open-source plugin which help you with writing and testing Regex.

 <hr>